KajFromHH/jansson-mobile-development-hh-course-final-project-2025/frontend/README.md

-# Jansson android mobile app: A visual novel.

-This is the final project for Mobile Development -course Spring 2025 at Haaga-Helia University of Applied Sciences.
-The project was developed by Kaj Jansson.

-Jansson decided to develop a visual novel app, i.e. an interactive storybook with visuals, audio and other technical components such as saving and loading progess.

-Note that I renamed the "visual novel app" as VN_APP.
+# Frontend manual.

+This is the frontend, and actually the whole and main repository (i.e. code project), of the VN_APP.

 A) List of languages, tools and libraries.